wavegate/obsidian_vault/Neuroengineering/matrices.md

 # Matrix addition and multiplication
 Multiplication involves dot product
-Can only be multiplied if "neighboring" dimensions match If matrix A is n x k and matrix B is k x m, AB works, but BA doenst work if n is not equal to m Matrix multiplication is NOT element-wise... element-wise multiplication is called [[Hadamard product]]
+Can only be multiplied if "neighboring" dimensions match If matrix A is n x k and matrix B is k x m, AB works, but BA doenst work if n is not equal to m; in other words, matrix multiplication is not commutative
+Matrix multiplication is NOT element-wise... element-wise multiplication is called [[Hadamard product]]